 As blocking on social media is often considered an extreme measure, Twitter came out with its version of soft block, the new ‘Remove this follower’ option.

 But before that, you could soft block a user only by using a workaround: by blocking them first from your profile and then immediately unblocking them.
 This way, they don’t see ‘You’re blocked’ if they check your profile, but they won’t receive posts from you either as they are no longer a follower.
 The downside of this being that you lose track of all your interactions including likes, retweets, comments, messages, and more.
 With the new feature ‘Remove this follower’, you can easily achieve this, and officially too.

 Is ‘Remove this follower’ a paid feature?

 No, the new ‘Remove this follower’ feature on Twitter is not a paid option.
-It is similar to other features such as blocking, following, retweeting and more.
-However, it is still being tested by Twitter, and is not rolled out to everyone on the platform.
+It is similar to other features such as blocking, following, retweeting, and more.
+Twitter has officially rolled out the feature to everyone on the platform.
 Only a few selected users currently have access to this new feature.

 When will ‘Remove this follower’ become available?

 The ‘Remove this follower’ feature is already available on Twitter’s web app, meaning you can use it directly when you log in to Twitter.com through your computer.
 Twitter users on iOS and Android will have to wait further as there is no news on when and whether the company would roll out the ‘Remove this follower’ option for their mobile apps.

 Why don’t I have the ‘Remove this follower’ option?